-In 2020, ATP made a minor adjustment to the long-term life expectancy forecast.
-This implied a transfer from the guaranteed benefits to the bonus potential of DKK 1.1 bn, corresponding to 0.1 per cent of the value of the guaranteed benefits.
-The adjustment of the life expectancy consists partly of model smoothing and partly of data updating.
+In 2021, ATP made an adjustment to the long-term life expectancy forecast, because the increase in life expectancy in 2020 was lower than expected.
+This implied a transfer from the guaranteed benefits to the bonus potential of DKK 4.8 bn, corresponding to 0.6 per cent of the value of the guaranteed benefits.

-In 2020, ATP generated a profit of DKK 20,3 bn after life expectancy update.
-The profit was embedded in ATP's bonus potential, which amounted to DKK 146.2 bn by the end of 2020.
+In 2021, ATP generated a profit of DKK 13.5 bn after life expectancy updatenand allocation of bonus.
+The profit was embedded in ATP's bonus potential, which amounted to DKK 159.5 bn by the end of 2021.